ToshioCP/Gtk4-tutorial/src/sec25.src.md

 The names must be defined in the definitions section.
 The definition of the regular expression is written in the flex documentation.

-For example, line 37 is a rule.
+For example, line 40 is a rule.

 - `{REAL_NUMBER}` is a pattern
 - `get_location (yytext); yylval.NUM = atof (yytext); return NUM;` is an action.

-`{REAL_NUMBER}` is defined in the 16th line, so it expands to `(0|[1-9][0-9]*)(\.[0-9]+)?`.
+`{REAL_NUMBER}` is defined in the line 17, so it expands to `(0|[1-9][0-9]*)(\.[0-9]+)?`.
 This regular expression matches numbers like `0`, `12` and `1.5`.
-If the input is a number, it matches the pattern in line 37.
+If an input is a number, it matches the pattern in line 40.
 Then the matched text is assigned to `yytext` and corresponding action is executed.
-A function `get_location` changes the location variables.
+A function `get_location` changes the location variables to the position at the text.
 It assigns `atof (yytext)`, which is double sized number converted from `yytext`, to `yylval.NUM` and return `NUM`.
+`NUM` is a token kind and it represents integer.
-`NUM` is an integer defined by `turtle.y`.
+ It is defined in `turtle.y`.

-The scanner generated by flex and C compiler has `yylex` function.
+The scanner generated by flex has `yylex` function.
 If `yylex` is called and the input is "123.4", then it works as follows.

 1. A string "123.4" matches `{REAL_NUMBER}`.
 2. Update the location variable `ncolumn` and `yylloc`with `get_location`.
-3. `atof` converts the string "123.4" to double type number 123.4.
+3. The function `atof` converts the string "123.4" to double type number 123.4.
 4. It is assigned to `yylval.NUM`.
 5. `yylex` returns `NUM` to the caller.

-Then the caller knows the input is `NUM` (number), and its value is 123.4.
+Then the caller knows the input is a number (`NUM`), and its value is 123.4.

-- 19-55: Rules section.
+- 20-58: Rules section.
-- 20: The symbol `.` (dot) matches any character except newline.
+- 21: The symbol `.` (dot) matches any character except newline.
 Therefore, a comment begins `#` followed by any characters except newline.
 No action happens.
-- 21: White space just increases a variable `ncolumn` by one.
+- 22: White space just increases the variable `ncolumn` by one.
-- 22: Tab is assumed to be equal to eight spaces.
+- 23: Tab is assumed to be equal to eight spaces.
-- 23: New line increases a variable `nline` by one and resets `ncolumn`.
+- 24: New line increases a variable `nline` by one and resets `ncolumn`.
-- 25-35: Keywords just updates the location variables `ncolumn` and `yylloc`, and return the codes of the keywords.
+- 26-38: Keywords just updates the location variables `ncolumn` and `yylloc`, and return the token kinds of the keywords.
-- 37: Real number constant.
+- 40: Real number constant.
-- 38: `IDENTIFIER` is defined in line 17.
+- 42: `IDENTIFIER` is defined in line 18.
 The location variables are updated and the name of the identifier is assigned to `yylval.ID`.
 The memory of the name is allocated by the function `g_strdup`.
 The memory is registered to the list (GSlist type list).
 The memory will be freed after the runtime routine finishes.
-Returns `ID`.
+A token kind `ID` is returned.
-- 43-54: Symbols just update the location variable and return the codes.
+- 46-56: Symbols just update the location variable and return the token kinds.
-The code is the same as the symbol itself.
+The token kind is the same as the symbol itself.
-- 55: If the input doesn't match above patterns, then it is error.
+- 58: If the input doesn't match the patterns, then it is an error.
-Returns `YYUNDEF`.
+A special token kind `YYUNDEF` is returned.

 ### User code section

 This section is just copied to C source file.

-- 58-63: A function `get_location`.
+- 61-66: A function `get_location`.
 The location of the input is recorded to `nline` and `ncolumn`.
 A variable `yylloc` is referred by the parser.
 It is a C structure and has four members, `first_line`, `first_column`, `last_line` and `last_column`.
 They point the start and end of the current input text.
-- 65: `YY_BUFFER_STATE` is a pointer points the input buffer.
+- 68: `YY_BUFFER_STATE` is a pointer points the input buffer.
-- 67-70: `init_flex` is called by `run_cb` signal handler, which is called when `Run` button is clicked on.
+- 70-73: A function `init_flex` is called by `run_cb` which is a "clicked" signal handler on the `Run` button.
+It has one string type parameter.
-`run_cb` calls `init_flex` with one argument which is the copy of the content of GtkTextBuffer.
+The caller assigns it with the content of the GtkTextBuffer instance.
-`yy_scan_string` sets the input buffer to read from the text.
+A function `yy_scan_string` sets the input buffer for the scanner.
-- 72-75: `finalize_flex` is called after runtime routine finishes.
+- 75-78: A function `finalize_flex` is called after runtime routine finishes.
 It deletes the input buffer.

 ## Turtle.y